212-962-1020 Menu

 What type of sexual offenses would apply under the NY Adult Survivors Act?

-The New York Adult Survivors Act covers sexual offenses as described in Article 130 of the state penal code.
+The New York Adult Survivors Act covered sexual offenses as described in Article 130 of the state penal code.
 The list of eligible offenses is available at this link.

 How much attorney fee do I have to pay if I hire your law firm for my case?